 My name is Eric L. Henley, MSBA; a disabled Veteran, United States Army (Alpha Battery 5/1 Field Artillery, Fr.
-Polk, LA.) and the Founder and CEO of SOBER LIVING, INC.
+Polk, LA.) and the Founder and President of SOBER LIVING, INC.

-I have worked closely with homeless veterans at STEP HOUSE, Inc. in Knoxville, TN as a counselor as well as Cornerstone of Recovery in Louisville, TN.
+I have worked closely with homeless veterans at STEPS HOUSE, Inc. in Knoxville, TN as a counselor as well as Cornerstone of Recovery in Louisville, TN.
 I continue to volunteer wherever needed.

 In addition, as Sober Living continues to expand, I intend for this organization to be a primary resource for auxiliary services and education that will continue to support our Veterans with the transition that is necessary to establish and sustain a sober healthy lifestyle.